Skip to Content

 Happy Hour sign on the strip with discount prices listed

-Trevi – Popular Italian restaurant in Caesars Palace Forum shops offering discounted rates on booze from Monday to Friday between 3.00pm – 5.00pm.
+• Trevi – Popular Italian restaurant in Caesars Palace.
+Monday to Friday from 3:00pm-5:00pm.

-Blondies – Sports Bar and Grill in Miracle Mile shops near Planet Hollywood.
-Monday – Friday from 3.00pm to 6.00pm is $20 drink all you can beers.
+• Blondies – Sports Bar and Grill in Miracle Mile shops near Planet Hollywood.
+Monday to Friday from 3:00pm-6:00pm, $20 all you can drink beers.

-Peppermill – Hugely popular restaurant and lounge featuring happy hour every single day between 3.00pm and 6.00pm.
-The amazing Scorcese movie Casino was filmed here, north of the strip.
+• Peppermill – Popular restaurant and lounge to the north of the Strip with happy hour every day from 3:00pm-6:00pm.
+The Scorcese movie Casino was filmed here.

-Grand Lux Cafe – Located in the luxurious Venetian and Palazzo you can find happy hour deals on food and drinks between 4.00pm and 6.30pm from Monday through Friday.
+• Grand Lux Cafe – Located in the Venetian and Palazzo, you’ll find happy hour deals on food and drinks between 4:00pm-6:30pm from Monday through Friday.

 The Chandelier cocktail lounge in Cosmopolitan Las Vegas